Didier-Lalli/Learning/Test.md

 Using HPE Composable Infrastructure to provision DC/OS Cluster
 --------------------------------------------------------------

-HPEâ€™s composable infrastructure provides an unified API that uses modern REST protocols to create, aggregate, and host internal IT resources so automation tools can provision onâ€demand and pragmatically.
-Developers donâ€™t need to have a detailed understanding of the underlying physical elements.
-By connecting automation tools with HPE OneView, bareâ€metal infrastructure can be directed the same way as virtual and public cloud resources.
+HPE's composable infrastructure provides an unified API that uses modern REST protocols to create, aggregate, and host internal IT resources so automation tools can provision on-demand and pragmatically.
+Developers don't need to have a detailed understanding of the underlying physical elements.
+By connecting automation tools with HPE OneView, bare-metal infrastructure can be directed the same way as virtual and public cloud resources.